-Africa Roundup: CcHub’s iHub acquisition, Andela’s $50M run-rate and layoffs, Transsion’s IPO – TechCrunch
+Africa Roundup: CcHub’s iHub acquisition, Andela’s $50M run rate and layoffs, Transsion’s IPO – TechCrunch

 Transsion has a manufacturing facility in Ethiopia and announced plans to build an R&D facility in India.

 There are a couple things to watch with Transsion’s IPO.
-First, the public listing, and accompanying capital could mean more venture funding for African startups.
+First, the public listing and accompanying capital could mean more venture funding for African startups.

 Transsion-funded Future Hub already teamed up with Kenya’s Wapi Capital in August to source and fund early-stage African fintech startups.